FourthMK/FMK-Script/FMK_Optimal Fort Builder/README.md

    - Stops after 3 failed retries or if no hotspots are detected.

 4. **Stopping**:
-   - The script stops automatically based on XP detection or lack of hotspots.
+   - The script stops automatically when no contruction XP drop or lack of hotspots.
    - You can manually stop via injector.

 ## Configuration

-Edit the config section at the top of the script:
+Edit the config section at the top of the script if some ID is different for you:

 ```lua
 local HOTSPOT_IDS = {125061, 125065}  -- Add more IDs if needed